gemfire/spring-data-for-vmware-gemfire/documentation/reference/data.md

 ## <a id="support-for-spring-cache-abstraction"></a>Support for the Spring Cache Abstraction

-Spring Data for VMware GemFire provides an implementation of the Spring [Cache Abstraction](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#cache) to position GemFire as a *caching provider* in Spring's caching infrastructure.
+[spring-data-gemfire-name] provides an implementation of the Spring [Cache Abstraction](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#cache) to position [vmware-gemfire-short-name] as a *caching provider* in Spring's caching infrastructure.

-To use GemFire as a backing implementation, a "*caching provider*" *in Spring's Cache Abstraction*, add `GemfireCacheManager` to your configuration:
+To use [vmware-gemfire-short-name] as a backing implementation, a "*caching provider*" *in Spring's Cache Abstraction*, add `GemfireCacheManager` to your configuration: